Jurorno9/cppScrape/README.md

-***INTRODUCTION***

-cppScrape is a simple cpp library + wrapper ment to be able to scrape webpages and sort by html tags using cURL, format and write to a .tsv file
-By Kian Walsh
-kianlwalsh@gmail.com
+<h2>Introduction</h2>

+cppScrape is a basic and flexible web scraper made with c++ and curl, Designed to be useable as the most minimal web browser.

 ***CPP LIBRARY FUNCTIONS***

-below are the various functions provided by the object Scrape object.
+below are the various functions provided by the object `Scrape` .

   - <code>Scrape *<name> = new Scrape()</code> initialize a new scraoe object